-General Education/Discipline General Education/Discipline Studies List).
-This course can be one of the 6 required courses in Arts & Letters, Social Sciences, or Natural Sciences If the credit total for the At Least 30 above requirements is less Total than 30 credits, select a Credits course of your choice from the course of your choice from the AAOT General Education list.
-AAOT General Education list.
-All courses must be completed All courses must be completed with a grade of "C" or "P" or better.
-Students must have a better.
-Students must have a Completion cumulative GPA of at least 2.0 cumulative GPA of at least 2.0 Standards in the Foundational Curriculum courses at the time Curriculum courses at the time of completion. of completion.
+If the credit total for the above requirements is less At Least 30 than 30 credits, select a course of your choice from completed with a grade of "C" or "P" or better.
+Students Completion must have a cumulative GPA must have a cumulative GPA Standards of at least 2.0 in the Foundational Curriculum courses at the time of completion.